fizzbee-io/website/content/tutorials/fault-injection.md

 ---
-title: Automated Fault Injection
+title: Implicit Fault Injection
 weight: 15
 ---

-FizzBee is designed specifically for software engineers and architects working on distributed systems.
-Therefore, FizzBee supports some unique features that are not common in typical formal methods tools like TLA+.
+FizzBee is tailored for engineers and architects designing distributed systems, offering features not commonly found in formal methods tools like TLA+.

-One such feature is that FizzBee model checker handles fault injection automatically.
-We will see how to use the implicit fault injection in FizzBee.
+One standout capability is implicit fault injection in its model checker, enabling automated testing of system resilience to common failures.

 {{< toc >}}

-## Use non-atomic actions

-Unlike TLA+ where every action is atomic, FizzBee allows you to define actions as atomic or non-atomic.
-When every action is modelled as atomic,
-- you will be responsible to model various failure scenarios explicitly.
-- you will need to explicitly model sequential operations.
+## Atomic vs. Non-Atomic Actions

-In TLA+, an action defines a single state transition.
-That means, each action must be atomic and isolated.
+In TLA+, actions are strictly atomic, representing a single state transition.

-Whereas, in FizzBee, an action is just like any other function call, but the caller of that function is not modelled explicitly.
-For example, an action in FizzBee could be something invoked by an user action, or a timer, or a network message or any other thing.
-Here, we don't care how the action is triggered, but just say that could be triggered.
-So, an action could involve a sequence of operations, and that means multiple state transitions.

-When there are multiple state transitions in an action, there could be a failure in between.
-So, fizzbee injects various types of faults automatically.
-But the only way to leverage is to model the actions as non-atomic.
+While this approach simplifies reasoning about individual state transitions, it introduces several challenges:

+- **Explicitly model the network as memory**: You must treat network communication as if it were shared memory, modeling its behavior explicitly.
+- **Explicitly model potential failure scenarios**: Failures like message loss or process crashes must be manually accounted for.
+- **Represent sequences of operations using program counters**: Sequential workflows require additional bookkeeping to simulate step-by-step progression.
+- **Mentally reason about all possible transitions**: You are responsible for considering all intermediate and potential system states.

+### FizzBee’s Non-Atomic Approach
+While FizzBee supports that approach, it also introduces a new paradigm: non-atomic actions.
+FizzBee allows actions to span multiple state transitions within a single invocation, such as a user/client request or a timer action.
+This shift in design brings several benefits:

+- **Natural modeling of complex operations**: Actions like threading, sequential workflows, or distributed transactions can be modeled directly.
+- **Automatic fault injection**: FizzBee automatically handles failures (e.g., message loss, process crashes) during multi-step operations.
+- **Automated reasoning**: The most significant advantage is that FizzBee reasons about the system for you, exploring all possible transitions and failure scenarios.

+By letting you describe your design as naturally as you think about it, FizzBee reduces cognitive overhead and ensures that fault scenarios are systematically and thoroughly analyzed.

 ## Faults injected